 We are happy to work with you in person, over the phone, or by a WebEx video call to discuss your academic plans.
 Appointments are available with your advisor by calling (406) 657-2240 or (800) 565-6782 x2240.
 Appointments are generally scheduled for 45 minutes.

 If you haven’t met your advisor, are unsure of who your advisor is, or are planning to change majors and need to meet with a different advisor, please contact us and we are happy to assist you.

-Each advisor also has walk-in times available.
+Some walk-in times are also available.
 They are designed for brief (10-15 minute) sessions.
-We have several advisors available on walk-ins at a time, and you are welcome to call the office to ask about the schedule.
+We have one advisor available on walk-ins at a time, and you are welcome to call the office to ask about the schedule.

 First Time Students

 We are excited you have selected MSU Billings!
 All first-time freshmen students are required to see an academic advisor before registering for classes.
 During the initial advising session, you will receive information regarding Academic Foundations requirements and worksheets, we request that you attend New Student Orientation where you’ll placement test, receive a campus tour, meet with your academic advisor to discuss your educational goals and formulate your course schedule, and take care of several other “new student” details while on campus.

 Assessment Testing – Accuplacer Tests